Find answers to the most common questions asked by prospective students wanting to study at the International Institute of Modern Letters.

 Do 'literary' submissions have a greater chance of success?

 As discussed above, the selection panel is simply looking for good writing.
-Theses (and published books) to come out of the MA programme in recent years vary widely in terms of style and approach; these include novels, collections of poetry and short fiction.
-There has also been been work in other genres such as memoir, travel writing, essays and Young Adult and Children's fiction.
+Theses, and published books, to come out of the MA programme in recent years vary widely in terms of style and approach: novels (including novels for young adults and children); collections of poetry and short fiction; and creative non-fiction, including memoir, travel writing, and essays.

 If I don't get into a course, can I get feedback on why my application was unsuccessful?